 Richie Grant’s best fits in the 2021 NFL Draft

 Grant offers an enticing skill set for teams in need of a playmaker at safety.
-The middle rounds seem like the best range of value for him.
-Given the safety class’s obscurity, Round 2 is possible, but Round 3 and Round 4 seem like more realistic destinations.
-Whenever he comes off the board, however, Grant brings immense potential.
+Round 2 seems like the best range of value for him.
+Given the safety class’s obscurity, as well as Grant’s Senior Bowl showing, late Round 1 is possible, but Day 2 seems like a more realistic destination.
+Whenever he comes off the board, however, the UCF safety brings immense potential.
 The right destination can kickstart his NFL career.

 Given his range and physicality, Grant projects best on a team that uses two-deep safeties often.
 Even so, his athleticism and experience allow for a degree of versatility.

-Looking at Grant as a free safety primarily, he profiles well with the Dallas Cowboys, Baltimore Ravens, Washington Football Team, Miami Dolphins, Philadelphia Eagles, and Atlanta Falcons.
-Additionally, teams with impending vacancies like the Broncos, Lions, and Saints could also be in the market for his talents.
+Looking at Grant as a free safety primarily, he profiles well with the Dallas Cowboys, Baltimore Ravens, Washington Football Team, Miami Dolphins, Jacksonville Jaguars, and Atlanta Falcons.
+Additionally, teams with potential future vacancies like the Broncos, Lions, and Saints could also be in the market for his talents.

 There are no sure things in this safety class, but Grant’s ability to develop into a playmaker inspires confidence.
 He produced consistently over his time in UCF and matched that production with tangible traits on film.
 Given his age, he’ll have to hit the ground running in the NFL.
 Yet, that might not be much of an issue for him.